Table Of Contents

-Wastewater is a generic term for used water with solid and or liquid contaminants.
+Wastewater is a generic term for water with solid or liquid contaminants.
 For example, municipal wastewater has organic sludge, and industrial wastewater carries industrial or inorganic sludge, etc.

-Generation in large volume is the other aspect of wastewater, and therefore, the separation equipment needs to be able to process large amounts of contaminated fluid.
+Generation in large volumes is the other aspect of wastewater; therefore, the separation equipment needs to process large amounts of contaminated fluid.

 Wastewater from the sources, as mentioned earlier, contains bulk sludge, which is easier to separate.
 On the other hand, wastewater from mines and oilfield drilling operations contains fine, suspended solids requiring smaller mesh filtration or higher g-force centrifuges.

 Filtration is not an option for this application, given the type and volume of wastewater that needs to be purified.
-Other separation technologies such as belt and filter presses have limited uses in wastewater separation duties.
+Other separation technologies, such as belts and filter presses, have limited uses in wastewater separation duties.
 Again, these technologies have their drawbacks, including labor and equipment reliability issues that limit their widespread use in wastewater treatment plants.

-Mechanical separation using a centrifuge has many advantages for the continuous processing of large quantities of wastewater.
+Mechanical separation using a wastewater centrifuge has many advantages for continuously processing large quantities of wastewater.
 As with all technologies, centrifuges also have some drawbacks that we have highlighted below.

-A wastewater centrifuge is a separation machine that utilizes centrifugal force to separate water from heavy sludge.
-The sludge accumulates on the bowl periphery, which the internal auger scrapes towards the sludge discharge ports.
-The water flows out through the bowl’s liquid outlet at the opposite end.
+A wastewater centrifuge is a separation machine that utilizes a centrifugal force of 3,100 Gs to separate the wastewater from sludge.
+The sludge accumulates on the bowl periphery, and the internal auger scrapes towards the sludge discharge ports.
+The water flows out through the bowl's liquid outlet at the opposite end.

 Three types of centrifuges apply to wastewater depending on the type and amount of sludge.
 The following section describes these broad categories.

-A sludge dewatering or sludge thickening centrifuge is a decanter type horizontal de-sludger that can remove water from slurries to thicken the sludge.
-In other words, a heavy-duty industrial centrifuge dewaters and concentrates (thickens) the sludge is also known as a sludge thickening machine.
-These machines are available in different sizes to process large quantities of sludge laden water continuously.
+A sludge dewatering or sludge thickening centrifuge is a decanter-type horizontal de-sludger that can remove water from slurries to thicken the sludge.
+In other words, a heavy-duty industrial centrifuge dewaters and concentrates (thickens) the sludge, also known as a sludge thickening machine.
+These machines are available in different sizes to continuously process large quantities of sludge-laden water.

-Livestock farm manure, municipal sewage, car-washes, and oilfield drilling mud produce wastewater with high sludge content up to 50%.
+Livestock farm manure, municipal sewage, car washes, and oilfield drilling mud produce wastewater with high sludge content of up to 50%.
 The primary objective of such applications is to reduce the sludge volume to minimize handling and disposal costs.
 The recovered water is often clean enough to be reused or discharged with minimal environmental impact.

-A wastewater clarifier centrifuge is a disc-stack type, high speed, self-cleaning separator that produces very high centrifugal forces that can separate micron-level suspended particles.
-The particles are pushed towards the bowl wall and automatically purged during the cleaning cycle.
+A wastewater clarifier centrifuge is a disc-stack type, a high-speed, self-cleaning separator that produces very high centrifugal forces that can separate micron-level suspended particles.
+The particles are pushed toward the bowl wall and automatically purged during the cleaning cycle.
 The cleared centrate discharges the bowl continuously through a centrally located outlet port.

-Industrial wastewater often carries oil in addition to the sludge.
-This oily water is a challenge because it cannot be disposed of into standard drains.
-A three-phase industrial centrifuge separates the oil from the water, which can make it disposable.
+Industrial wastewater often carries oil in addition to sludge.
+This oily water is challenging because it cannot be disposed of in standard drains.
+A three-phase industrial centrifuge separates the oil from the water, making it disposable.

 Industrial cleaning fluid containing shop-floor sludge and oil from the manufacturing run-off is ideal for separation with a liquid-liquid-solid separator.